The vitality of identification of the target market and the audience is often overlooked. However, it is critical for your online course success.

 Tactic 5 - Beta Testing

-Beta Testing of the product will help you not only to check out the promotional strategies but also the overall performance of the product.
+Beta Testing of the product, one of the types of software testing, will help you not only to check out the promotional strategies but also the overall performance of the product.
 Testers will give you direct feedback on the item or service, therefore data based on which you can make further improvements.

 There are different methods to perform beta testing; for example, when you conduct surveys and interviews, at the end of the survey, you can include a button “Become a Beta Tester.”
 When users click on that button, they will get a free version of your product, be that e-book or a few lectures from an online training course.
 Afterward, they will watch, read or test it and give you feedback on the performance.